oras-project/oras/README.md

 ### Pushing Artifacts with Single Files

 Pushing single files involves referencing the unique artifact type and at least one file.
-Defining an Artifact uses the `config.mediaType` as the unique identifier.
+Defining an Artifact uses the `config.mediaType` as the unique artifact type.
 If a config object is provided, the `mediaType` extension defines the config filetype.
-If a null config is passed, the config extension is removed.
+If a `null` config is passed, the config extension must be removed.

 See: [Defining a Unique Artifact Type](https://github.com/opencontainers/artifacts/blob/master/artifact-authors.md#defining-a-unique-artifact-type)